giri2five/condomain/README.md

 **your wallet's condom.**

-A Chrome extension that protects you from wallet phishing, drainer attacks, and malicious dApps by giving every site its own disposable proxy wallet — your real wallet never connects to anything.
+A Chrome extension that protects you from wallet phishing, drainer attacks, and malicious dApps by giving every site its own disposable proxy wallet.
+Your real wallet never connects to anything.

 ---